 I think that’s because they view my interest in fermentation with the assumption that I have time to make complicated recipes.
 When truthfully… fermentation is the laziest way to prepare food.
 There’s not even any cooking involved!

 Admittedly, I have made beer, cheese, and tempeh… but those were weekend projects that usually involved a few friends and a hefty interest in trying something new.

 Still, I’m caught by others’ expectations that even had me gifted, not one, but two pasta makers in the same year!
 While I tried making pasta once, I quickly realized that I neither had the interest nor a convenient place to store a pasta maker in my tiny 8′ x 11′ kitchen.

 Gnocchi is different.

 - Perfect for getting my kids to help with cooking.

-- More affordable and flavourful than store-bought gnocchi.
+- More affordable and flavorful than store-bought gnocchi.

 I’m gluten-free… so I’ve written this as a gluten-free recipe.
 However, feel free to replace the chickpea flour and oat flour with your favorite wheat flour.
 The gnocchi will be a bit stiffer and more pasta-like.
 If you’re using wheat flour, just don’t over-mix or knead the dough since you don’t want it to be really dense and chewy.